jacogasp/metro-jam/README.md

 ## Git Hooks

-This project is run a GitHub CI/CD pipeline which builds the game sorce code as shared libraries for each OS (`.so` for Linux, `.dylib` for macOS and `.dll`) and store them as artifacts.
+This project provides a GitHub CI/CD action worflow, which builds the game source code as shared libraries for each OS (`.so` for Linux, `.dylib` for macOS and `.dll` for Windows) and store them as GitHub artifacts.

 The `.githooks` directory provides scripts to automatically download the artifacts to your local `build` directory, in order to run the game.